theainerd/MLInterview/Supervised Learning.md

 **Entropy**: Measure of randomness.
 More the random data, higher the entropy.
 E = -p*log(p) ; p - probability

 **Information Gain**: Decrease in entropy.
-The di erence between the entropy before the split and the average entropy after split is obtained to decide when to split.
+The difference between the entropy before the split and the average entropy after split is obtained to decide when to split.

 The variable which provides maximum entropy gain is chosen!